HCL-TECH-SOFTWARE/connections-doc/v8-cr4/guide_me/how_to_guides/cnx_reviewers_guide.md

 **Note**: For more than 5,000 concurrent connections a Proxy server that supports "non-blocking I/O" such as WebSphereApplicationServer(WAS)Proxy,F5serverorNGINXisneededtoroutethe_Long-Poll_connectionstothe _PushNotifications_ server cluster.

-For instructions on how to configure and tune the WebSphere Application Server (WAS) Proxy, please refer to the HCL Connections 8 product documentation in Knowledge Center at [../../admin/secure/t_admin_config_was_proxy.html](../../admin/secure/t_admin_config_was_proxy.html).
+For instructions on how to configure and tune the WebSphere Application Server (WAS) Proxy, please refer to the HCL Connections 8 product documentation in Knowledge Center at [Setting up and configuring a WAS proxy server for long poll testing](../../admin/secure/t_admin_config_was_proxy.md).

-For instructions on how to configure NGINX server for long polling, please refer to the HCL Connections 8 product documentation in the Knowledge Center at [../../admin/install/inst_post_nginx.html?h=tasks+configuring+nginx+server+long+polling](../../admin/install/inst_post_nginx.html?h=tasks+configuring+nginx+server+long+polling).
+For instructions on how to configure NGINX server for long polling, please refer to the HCL Connections 8 product documentation in the Knowledge Center at [Configuring an NGINX server for long polling](../../admin/install/inst_post_nginx.md).

 Further instructions to configure NGINX can be found at [https://developer.ibm.com/wasdev/docs/nginx-websphere-application-server/](https://developer.ibm.com/wasdev/docs/nginx-websphere-application-server/).